aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### getFontItalic() {#getFontItalic--}

+<b>@deprecated.</b> Please use the 'fontItalic' property instead.
 Font italic setting will be applied.

 ```javascript
 getFontItalic() : boolean;